gmongaras/MetaU_Capstone/README.md

        3. A heart for each fortune is either red, if the current used has liked the fortune, or black, if the current user has not liked the fortune.
        4. Single tapping on a fortune will go into the [detailed view](#fortune-detailed-view) of that fortune.
        5. Double tapping on a fortue will cause the current user to like or unlike it and will add or unadd the fortune to the current user's liked list.
-  2. <b>Text Search:<b> Allows the current user to search for any fortunes the other user owns by text.
+  2. <b>Text Search:</b> Allows the current user to search for any fortunes the other user owns by text.
      - <b>Features:</b>
        1. The current user can enter some text in the search bar and press enter or search to search through all the other user's fortunes for the given text they entered.
        2. Upon searching, if fortunes were found, they will be displayed.
 If no fortunes were found, error text will be displayed.